 “Since the late 1960s, Germany’s Constitution and its Federal Constitutional Court have replaced the U.S. Supreme Court and our Constitution as the leading models of constitutional governance around the world,” Kommers said.
 “I’ve been told that my book helped to highlight among English-speaking lawyers and judges the importance and relevance of Germany’s constitutional jurisprudence for the interpretation of their respective constitutions.”

 Kommers says that it was his early interest in both constitutional studies and German politics that prompted him to compare American and German constitutional case law.
 He credits Notre Dame with stimulating this interest when, in 1968, the Western European Studies Program helped to finance the year he spent as a research guest in Germany’s Federal Constitutional Court.

 “Our Constitution is really one of liberty: we place an emphasis on liberty, and particularly free speech,” he said.
 “In Germany, it’s very different; theirs is a constitution of dignity.
 The very first article of the constitution says that human dignity shall be inviolable; to respect and protect it will be the duty of all state authorities.”

 Today, Kommers is working on his next book, Germany’s Constitutional Odyssey.

-“This is an attempt on my part to assess the influence of Germany’s Basic Law on the development of German constitutionalism and democracy over the last 60 years,” he says.
+“This is an attempt on my part to assess the influence of Germany’s Basic Law on the development of German constitutionalism and democracy over the last 60 years,” he said.
 “I try to show the extent to which the values displayed in the Basic Law have been absorbed by the German people.”
-His conclusion?